dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 # Getting started

+1. Clone repo in desired folder.
+This must be done inside a Raspberry Pi (guaranteed to work under Raspberry pi 4).
+2. Inside the folder, install a virtual environment (see: https://docs.python.org/3/library/venv.html)
+3. Activate virtual environment using the command: `source /path/to/env/bin/activate`
+4. install RPi.GPIO library using pip command: `pip install RPi.GPIO` (can use alternative package administrator though pip is recommended).
+5. Test library as a module.
+In source folder, run: python -m motor_module.motorclass .
+This will run code inside `if __name__ == "__main__"`.
+Alternatively, you can test using the main.py file which direcrtly imports module.

+# Example

+Example instantiation where raspberry pi pin mappings are specified:
+`MotorInstance(PIN_PWM = 27,PIN_OUT1 = 1,PIN_OUT2 = 0,PIN_IN1 = 19,PIN_IN2 = 16)`

 # Circuit schematic
 Provided bellow is an example implementation of the hardware wiring between the Raspberry Pi 4, two DC brushed motors with their encoders, and the L298N motor driver.
 This library is not limited to the hardware used in the example implementation.